 This board can be software enabled to generate an IRQ when the A/D FIFO becomes half-full or full.
 An IRQ can also be generated after the end of a conversion (EOC) or after the end of a scan (EOS).
 These IRQs help in taking A/D data off the board quickly.

-The selection of the IRQ to be used is made by selecting one of the IRQ jumpers on the board.
-The location of these jumpers is shown in the Option Selection Map.
+The selection of the IRQ to be used is made automatically by the BIOS when the card is installed and detected.